-Based on our review of program documentation and discussions with staff, not all program performance objectives were met and the agency was not in compliance with contractual program objectives.
-(See Finding 1 for details)
+Based on our review of program documentation and discussions with staff, one of the four program performance objectives was not met and the agency was not in compliance with contractual program objectives.
+See Finding #1 in the Findings and Recommendation sections for more details.